How is TV news going to cover the weirdest, most fraught election in history? All of your questions answered.

 The anchors may be the voice of authority in delivering the news, but it’s not up to them to make the call.
 Each network relies on an in-house staff typically called a “decision desk” — a cadre of experts in data science and political science who look at historical voting patterns and compare them to real-time data as the vote comes in.
 They sit apart from the anchors and analysts you see on air.
 In 2012, when guest commentator Karl Rove disputed Fox’s decision to call Ohio for Barack Obama, then-anchor Megyn Kelly had the cameras follow her down the hall to get Mishkin to explain his projections.
 Mishkin stood his ground and was soon proved right.

-(All the networks tout the independence of their decision desks, but in 2000, Fox’s was run by John Ellis, who spent time on the phone that night sharing observations with his cousins — then-candidate George W. Bush and then-Florida Governor Jeb Bush — and prematurely called Florida for Bush even before the other networks.
+(All the networks tout the independence of their decision desks, but in 2000, Fox’s was run by John Ellis, who spent time on the phone that night sharing observations with his cousins — then-candidate George W. Bush and then-Florida Gov. Jeb Bush — and prematurely called Florida for Bush even before the other networks.
 Fox says that its present-day decision desk doesn’t have contact with campaigns.)

 This year, expect the announcements to come with a dose of math homework, as news organizations plan to show their work.
 “Every time we call a state for one of the two candidates, we are going to do a small but robust piece of explanatory journalism that we will put out as fast as possible to explain why the AP called that race,” said Associated Press Executive Editor Sally Buzbee.
 “This isn’t magic.
 It’s math and analysis.”
-And editors are vowing a “99.5 percent certainty” behind each call.
+And editors are saying there will be “99.5 percent certainty” behind each call.
 “We do not call a race until we are absolutely sure that there is no way the trailing candidate can catch up,” added Buzbee.
 One added potential for drama is the somewhat different data that AP and Fox will be working with, apart from the National Election Pool networks, since the two sets of pollsters will work with different sets of questions.
 “The public will be well served by the fact that there are two entities conducting that poll,” Mishkin said.

 What will the media do if Trump attempts to declare victory prematurely, as some have speculated he might?

 Network executives did not explicitly say whether they would air such a speech or not; instead, they promise to report the most accurate news about what’s going on, no matter what one of the candidates says.
 “Our job is to bring facts and context to those facts on election night,” said CNN’s Chalian.
 “Votes are facts.
-If someone declares victory prior to receiving 270 electoral votes and prior to CNN able to project a winner, we will make sure to make those facts clear to the audience as we do each and every day.”
+If someone declares victory prior to receiving 270 electoral votes and prior to CNN being able to project a winner, we will make sure to make those facts clear to the audience as we do each and every day.”

 Trump’s assault on election integrity forces question: What would happen if he refused to accept a loss?